clee-dev/blockade.js/README.md

 `new Chain(defaultKey, difficulty)`
  - Creates a new chain.
    - `defaultKey` is the property name by which to defaultly group data.
-Any function that accepts a `key` argument can have it omitted and Blockade will use the `defaultKey` instead.
+Any function that accepts a `key` argument can have it omitted and Blockade.js will use the `defaultKey` instead.
    - `difficulty` is the mining difficulty

 `Chain.submit(obj)`